Mapping the Gravitational-wave Sky with LISA: A Bayesian Spherical Harmonic Approach: BLIP pipeline

 \subsection{Analysis configuration}

 For the remainder of this paper we will use $X-Y-Z$ TDI channels with a rigid body orbiting configuration of LISA.
 To analyze the simulated data, we employ Fourier transforms with a duration of $T_{\text{seg}} = 1 \times 10^5 $ s with the aforementioned adiabatic approximation within each segment.
-The sampling frequency of the data is $f_s = 0.25 $ Hz.
-We also want to approximate the covariance matrix of the data in this frequency-time analysis to be diagonal across frequency and time, for which we require the auto-correlation time scale to be much smaller than $T_{\text{seg}}$~\citep{Banagiri:2019lon}.
-The value of $T_{\text{seg}} = 1 \times 10^5 $ s is thus chosen as a compromise between the auto-correlation time scale of LISA and the motion of the satellites.
-Each time segment is Hann-windowed before Fourier transformation.
-We only consider the Fourier components to be between $f_{\text{min}} = 2 \times 10^{-4}$ Hz and $f_{\text{max}} = 2 \times 10^{-2}$ Hz.
+The sampling frequency of the data is $f_s = 0.25 $ Hz. \redtext{We only consider the Fourier components to be between $f_{\text{min}} = 2 \times 10^{-4}$ Hz and $f_{\text{max}} = 2 \times 10^{-2}$ Hz.
+It is also desirable for computational purposes to approximate the covariance matrix of the data in the frequency-time analysis to be diagonal across frequency and time.
+For this to be true, we require the auto-correlation time scale to be much smaller than $T_{\text{seg}}$~\citep{Banagiri:2019lon}.
+The value of $T_{\text{seg}} = 1 \times 10^5 $ s is thus chosen as a compromise between the auto-correlation time scale of LISA, which is $\sim 10^4$ s for this band, and the motion of the satellites.} Each time segment is Hann-windowed before being Fourier transformed.